dennisleexyz/keycaps/README.md

 | ![](docs/images/mf-down.png) | ![](docs/images/mf-down-bad.png) |
 |------------------------------|----------------------------------|

-The stem can be shortened for stackability, but this was found to make them prone to falling off.
+The stem can be shortened for stackability, but this can sometimes make them prone to falling off.

 ```openscad
 stackable = true;